PlayStation Portable homebrew: Half Byte Loader

 HBL was created initially for the Medal of Honor Heroes exploit.
 An alpha version was released as open source by m0skit0 and ab5000 in November 2009, which ran very simple homebrews.
 When the Patapon 2 demo exploit was found and leaked, wololo joined the project and proposed to port HBL to this new exploit.
 The AdvancedPSP forums, which hosted the project, were shut down by the hosting and the project moved to wololo/talk forums. wololo also created a new public SVN repository for HBL at Google Code.
 Other PSP hackers such as Davee and neur0n joined in to help the development of this port.
 HBL for Patapon 2 passed to beta version, and can be considered the first useful HBL version, released in March 2010.
 HBL was subsequently ported to several other user-mode exploits, and also served as base for other projects, like the PRO CFW project.

 HBL was also ported to run on Sony PlayStation Vita's PSP emulator with very little modifications.
 This project was named Vita HBL (VHBL) and was uploaded to HBL's public repository by wololo in March 2012.

 Latest CFW

-Nowadays, the most used and recent PSP CFWs are PRO, ME and ARK.
+Nowadays, the most used and recent PSP CFWs are PRO, LME and ARK-4.

-An exploit called Infinity allows the user to permanently run a previously installed CFW (like PRO, ME and ARK) on a PSP, i.e., after restarting the PSP or turning it off and on, the previously installed CFW remains activated without the user having to do any previous step.
+Exploits called cIPL and Infinity allow the user to permanently run a previously installed CFW (like PRO, LME and ARK-4) on a PSP, i.e., after restarting the PSP, the previously installed CFW remains activated without the user having to do any previous step.
+In ARK-4's case, it is also possible to install and use all of its features on the PSP's internal flash memory, allowing the user to remove the Memory Stick.